RaihanFAU/rag-ingestion-retrieval-pipeline-with-openai-langchain-chromadb/README.md

 # First RAG

-This project is a simple retrieval-augmented generation (RAG) setup built with:
+This project is a simple retrieval-augmented generation (RAG) pipeline built with Wikipedia data, OpenAI embeddings, LangChain, and ChromaDB.

+## What This Project Does

 - Wikipedia scraping with `requests` and `BeautifulSoup` (`bs4`)
-- Wikipedia text collection scripts
+- saves cleaned article text as `.txt` files inside `docs/`
-- paragraph-based document chunking
+- splits documents into paragraph-based chunks
-- OpenAI embeddings
+- creates embeddings with `text-embedding-3-small`
-- Chroma vector database
+- stores vectors locally in `chroma_db/`

 ## Tools And Packages